pomme-clic/s-money-documentation/docs/docs/home.md

 <Feature title="Delegate your customer KYC" icon="kyc">

-As an ACPR-approved electronic money and payment institution, we guarantee secure account management systems and compliance with transaction security, banking compliance and ethics procedures.
+As an ACPR-approved payment institution, we guarantee secure account management systems and compliance with transaction security, banking compliance and ethics procedures.

 <Cta
   context="feature"